Amazon Advertising Bible: ins and outs from a PPC evangelist

 Sponsored Display campaigns have different objectives according to the placement selected in the setup phase.

-During the setup, you can select different targeting options which affect the campaign placement.
+During the setup, you can select different targeting options which affect the campaign placements.

-If you are not an advanced advertiser, I recommend going with Product targeting and avoiding Views remarketing (I’ll show you why later).
+If you are not an advanced advertiser, I recommend going with Product targeting instead of Views remarketing (I’ll show you why later).

 Due to this aggressive placement, I usually evaluate these campaigns according to their sales performance even if they have a 14-day conversion window.